 Fiona has previously filmed stories in India on sex trafficking, prostitution and HIV/AIDS.
 She hosted segments for HereTV during the Republican and Democratic conventions, she is published in NBC OUT, Curve magazine, FTM Magazine, The Advocate, The Huffington Post and The New York Times.
 A British native and American immigrant, Fiona lived in Houston, Texas for 11 ½ years working in the nonprofit sector and later in corporate social responsibility.

-In 2015 she was honored by The White House as an LGBT Artist Champion of Change.
+In 2015 Fiona was honored by The White House as an LGBT Artist Champion of Change.
 She was voted Houston's Female Grand Marshal for the 2009 LGBT Pride Parade, has served on the National Board of Directors of the Human Rights Campaign (HRC) and the Board of Directors for the National Lesbian & Gay Journalists Association (NLGJA).
-Fiona lives in the Washington D.C. suburbs with her rescue dog, Maizie Rai.
+Fiona lives in Brooklyn, NY.

 Advocating for human equality has always been at the root of Fiona's endeavors.
 Since 2004 when she came out as gay, Fiona has been particularly focused on working for the lesbian, gay, bisexual and transgender (LGBT) community.

 Due to her involvement in promoting LGBT rights in Houston, she was elected the 2009 Female Grand Marshal for that year's Pride Parade.